 Don Lasker, AIA

-Don’s recent projects include the renovation of Yale’s Sterling Memorial Library and the total interior restoration of the Main Building at Pratt Institute after severe fire damage.
-He managed the first phases of the restoration, transformation, and expansion of historic Marble Collegiate Church, “America’s Hometown Church,” and he has also directed major building renovations for the New York City School Construction Authority and Con Edison.
+Don has been the senior project manager for the renovation of the Nave of Yale’s Sterling Memorial Library, the total interior restoration of Main Building at Pratt Institute after a severe fire, and the restoration, transformation, and expansion of historic Marble Collegiate Church, “America’s Hometown Church.”
+He has also managed major building renovations for the NYC School Construction Authority and Con Edison.

-Among Don’s final projects before joining Helpern Architects were two major preservation and reconstruction initiatives at the Lyric Theater on West 42nd Street: the first included merging two century-old theaters and the second involved reinforcement of the stage to support the vast technical infrastructure of Broadway’s “Spider-man – Turn Off the Dark.”
+Among Don’s final projects before joining Helpern Architects were two major preservation and reconstruction initiatives at the Lyric Theater on West 42nd Street.
+First, he merged two century-old theaters to create the second largest theater [2,000 seats] on Broadway.
+Then he reinforced the Lyric’s stage to support the vast technical infrastructure of “Spider-man – Turn Off the Dark.”
+And finally, because the production had to restore the theater to its original aspect, Helpern Architects with Don as Senior Project Manager recreated and restored the, well, recreated theater and stage for the new owners.

 Don holds a Bachelor of Architecture degree with honors from Pratt Institute.
-He is accredited as LEED AP by the Green Building Certification Institute of the US Green Building Council.
+He is LEED-accredited by the US Green Building Council.